Dexte006/Nova/README.md

-Nona is a simple virtual assistain
+Nova is a simple virtual assistain